osumd/vite-gl-update/README.md

       let text_id = math_parser.parse( (-1.0, -1.0) "|frac{a}{b}{c}" );
       eventSystem.position_to(text_id.frac0, duration: 1, (1.0, -1.0));

+    micro
+    when a equals sign is encountered the equals sign flag is set, and when a space is encountered with the equals sign flag set the entire node is registered as equationx macro

+      "register character"
+      "register name"
+      "end character"

+    usage ( global equations )
+      let text_id = math_parser.parse ( " a = b " );
+      eventSystem.position_to ( text_id.equation0, )

 ## Features: Frustrum UI

+  TO-DO:
+    Redesign UI generation withougth content size guarentees Add the id registry to math parser

+      problem 1 : newlines do not function well enough on their own with troika text solution

+    Finish prefix and postfix strip on FUI Parser Finished prefix space, postfix space for later.

+    [ Side quests ]
+      set up optional animation chain so that upon changing position, the coorseponding node is re-rendered in its respective tree.

   TO-DO:
     pull in frustrum details to build the original bounding container, and axis system. math parser should return length details for the total expression as well as the micro expressions.